bulkpanda/quickdraw/README.md

 ## To train yourself

-Go to the trainmodel folder.
+Go to the trainmodel folder. <br>
-change the basepath in config.py to your your training data.
+change the basepath in config.py to your your training data. <br>

 Assumed datastructure is: